FearMyCode/chatbot/README.md

 different aspects of the system's functionality during testing.

 # How to launch

+**To see a more detailed step-by-step instructions, please refer to the 'instructions' folder in this repository.**

 1. Run the mysql server locally.
 2. Set the local mysql configuration on app.py, input the Username and Password for access to the database.